reshmabidikar/slate/source/includes/_tag-definition.md

 ## Tag Definition Resource

 Each tag is associated with a specific tag definition.
 A tag definition is a schema or template, and a tag is an instance of it.
 Please refer to the section [AccountTags](https://killbill.github.io/slate/#account-tags) for an overview of tags.
 The system provides some `System tag definitions` that can be used to add tags to a particular object.
-Users may define their own tags; however, when using `User Tags`, ome must first create the associated tag definition.
+Users may define their own tags; however, when using `User Tags`, one must first create the associated tag definition.

 The tag definition resource includes the following attributes:
 * **`id`** <span style="color:#32A9C7">*[System generated, immutable]*</span>: The id for the resource, in UUID format.
-* **`isControlTag`** <span style="color:#32A9C7">*[System generated, immutable]*</span>: Indicates if this is a control tag (true or fasle).
+* **`isControlTag`** <span style="color:#32A9C7">*[System generated, immutable]*</span>: Indicates if this is a control tag (true or false).
 * **`name`** <span style="color:#32A9C7">*[User generated, immutable]*</span>: The name of the tag definition.
 * **`description`** <span style="color:#32A9C7">*[User generated, immutable]*</span>: A description of the tag definition.
 * **`applicableObjectTypes`** <span style="color:#32A9C7">*[User generated, immutable]*</span>: An array giving the name(s) of resource types that can be given this tag.